The connection between the gut and brain offers clues to improved management of mental health and mood disorders.

 - Following a Gluten-Free Diet?
 Make Sure You Read this So You Don’t Make this Key Mistake…

-- You Can Fix You Brain – Dr. Tom O’Bryan (my most highlighted book of 2019!)
+- You Can Fix You Brain – Dr. Tom O’Bryan

 - Integrative Therapies for Depression: Redefining Models for Assessment, Treatment and Prevention – Dr. James Greenblatt and Dr. Kelly Brogan